The First Proven Performance Guarantees for the Non-Dominated Sorting Genetic Algorithm II (NSGA-II) on a Combinatorial Optimization Problem: Previous Work

-In contrast, due to the more difficult population dynamics of MOEAs, the progress was slower in multi-objective evolutionary computation.
+In contrast, due to the more difficult population dynamics of MOEAs, the progress was slower in multi-objective evolutionary computation (there is, however, a highly successful line of research on multi-objectivization, that is, solving a single-objective problem via MOEAs~\cite{NeumannW06emo,FriedrichHHNW10, QianYTYZ19,Crawford19}; this line of work is not very related to the research conducted in this work, though).
 There are only few mathematical results on simple MOEAs solving combinatorial optimization problems (to the best of our knowledge only for the MST~\cite{NeumannW07,NeumannW22}, shortest path problems~\cite{Horoba09,NeumannT10}, and the travelling salesman problem~\cite{LaiZ20}).
-Also, only few results analyze more complex algorithms such as the $(\mu+1)$ SIBEA~\cite{BrockhoffFN08,NguyenSN15,DoerrGN16}, the MOEA/D~\cite{LiZZZ16,HuangZCH19,HuangZ20}, the \NSGA \cite{ZhengLD22,ZhengD22gecco,ZhengD22arxivmany,BianQ22,DoerrQ23tec,DoerrQ23LB,DoerrQ23crossover,DangOSS23}, the NSGA-III \cite{DoerrW23}, and the SMS-EMOA \cite{BianZLQ23}.
+Also, only relatively few results analyze more complex algorithms such as the $(\mu+1)$ SIBEA~\cite{BrockhoffFN08,NguyenSN15,DoerrGN16}, the MOEA/D~\cite{LiZZZ16,HuangZCH19,HuangZ20}, the $(1+(\lambda,\lambda))$ GSEMO~\cite{DoerrHP22}, the \NSGA \cite{ZhengLD22,ZhengD22gecco,ZhengD22arxivmany,BianQ22,DoerrQ23tec,DoerrQ23LB,DoerrQ23crossover,DangOSS23aaai,DangOSS23gecco}, the NSGA-III \cite{WiethegerD23}, and the SMS-EMOA \cite{BianZLQ23}.
 Very roughly speaking, the works on the \NSGA show that this algorithm can find the Pareto front of simple bi-objective benchmark problems when the population size is chosen large enough (typically by a constant factor larger than the Pareto front).
 When the population size is only equal to the size of the Pareto front or when the number of objective is more than two, already on the simple \oneminmax benchmark the \NSGA needs exponential time to find the full Pareto front.
 So far, no mathematical runtime analysis of the \NSGA on a combinatorial optimization problem exists.